magicaks/magicaks/setup.md

    source .env
    ```

-## Prepare to provision resources with terraform
+## Prepare to provision resources with Terraform

 > **Note:** Terraform requires variables as input.
 You can provide these either interactively or if there is a `terraform.tfvars` file present then Terraform will detect it and use the variables there.
 Each of the folders ([1-preprovision](1-preprovision/terraform.tfvars.tmpl), [2-provision-aks](2-provision-aks/terraform.tfvars.tmpl), [3-postprovision](3-postprovision/terraform.tfvars.tmpl) have a `terraform.tfvars.tmpl` file.
 If you want to use `terraform.tfvars` support, you can rename/copy `terraform.tfvars.tmpl` to `terraform.tfvars` and fill in the values.